tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/6_Advanced React/README.md

 - Describe the process and purpose of creating render props.
 - Write a test for a React application using Jest and React Testing Library.

-#### 1.JSX Deep Dive
+### 1.JSX Deep Dive

 - 1.1_Video_JSX-Components-and-Elements
-- Video_The importance of performance to software development
+- 1.2_Video_The importance of performance to software development
-- 1.2_Video_Component-composition-with-children
+- 1.3_Video_Component-composition-with-children
-- 1.3_Types of Children
+- 1.4_Types of Children
-- Video_Manipulating children dynamically in JSX
+- 1.4_Video_Manipulating children dynamically in JSX
-- Lab_Exercise_Build a Radio Group Component
+- 1.5_Exercise_Build a Radio Group Component
-- Solution_Build a Radio Group Component
+- 1.6_Solution_Build a Radio Group Component
 - Quiz_Self-review_Build a Radio Group Component
-- 1.4_Video_Spread-Attributes
+- 1.7_Video_Spread-Attributes
 - Quiz_Knowledge check_JSX
-- Additional resources

-#### 2.Reusing behavior
+### 2.Reusing behavior

 - 2.1_Video_Cross-cutting-concerns-in-React
-- Higher-order components
+- 2.2_Higher-order components
-- Video_Create a HOC for cursor position
+- 2.3_Video_Create a HOC for cursor position
-- Video_Render props
+- 2.4_Video_Render props
-- Lab_Exercise_Implementing scroller position with render props
+- 2.5_Exercise_Implementing scroller position with render props
-- Solution_Implementing scroller position with render props
+- 2.6_Solution_Implementing scroller position with render props
 - Quiz_Self-review_Implementing scroller position with render props
 - Knowledge check_Reusing behavior
-- Additional resources

-#### 3.Integration tests with React Testing Library
+### 3.Integration tests with React Testing Library

-- Video_Why React Testing Library
+- 3.1_Video_Why React Testing Library
-- Video_Writing the first test for your form
+- 3.2_Video_Writing the first test for your form
-- Lab_Exercise_Writing more test scenarios
+- 3.3_Exercise_Writing more test scenarios
-- Solution_Writing more test scenarios
+- 3.4_Solution_Writing more test scenarios
 - Quiz_Self-review_Writing more test scenariosPractice
-- 3.1_Introduction-to-continuous-integration
+- 3.5_Introduction-to-continuous-integration
-- Video_Style guides
+- 3.6_Video_Style guides
 - Quiz_Knowledge check_Automated testing
-- Video_Module summary_JSX and Testing
+- 3.7_Video_Module summary_JSX and Testing
 - Module quiz_JSX and Testing
-- Additional resources

-### Week 4_Final project
+## Week 4_Final project

 Final project
 In this module, you will be assessed on the key skills covered in the course and create a project to add to your portfolio.

-#### Graded assessment
+### 1.Graded assessment

 - 1.1_Video_Course-recap-Advanced-React
 - 1.2_About-the-final-project
-- Popular external libraries
+- 1.3_Popular external libraries
-- Lab_Create your portfolio
+- 1.4_Lab_Create your portfolio
 - Review a peer's portfolio
-- Video_Solution walk-through_Portfolio
+- 1.5_Video_Solution walk-through_Portfolio
 - Solution code
 - Final graded quiz_Advanced React

-#### Course wrap-up
+### 2.Course wrap-up

-- Video_Congratulations, you have completed Advanced React!
+- 2.1_Video_Congratulations, you have completed Advanced React!
 - Reflect on learning.
-- Next steps
+- 2.2_Next steps

 ## Proof of Completion